awsdocs/aws-cdk-guide/doc_source/codepipeline_example.md

 The following example shows how to deploy an AWS Lambda function in a pipeline\.
 In this example, your AWS CDK code and your Lambda code are in the same project\.
 The Lambda code is in the `Lambda` directory\.

+**Note**
+The Lambda function itself is assumed to be written in TypeScript regardless of the language you're using for your AWS CDK app\.

 To set up a project like this from scratch, follow these instructions\.

 ------